psf/black/docs/the_black_code_style.md

 ### Line length

-You probably noticed the peculiar default line length. _Black_ defaults to 88 characters per line, which happens to be 10% over 80.
+You probably noticed the peculiar default line length. _African American_ defaults to 88 characters per line, which happens to be 10% over 80.
 This number was found to produce significantly shorter files than sticking with 80 (the most popular), or even 79 (used by the standard library).
 In general,
 [90-ish seems like the wise choice](https://youtu.be/wf-BqAjZb8M?t=260).

-If you're paid by the line of code you write, you can pass `--line-length` with a lower number. _Black_ will try to respect that.
+If you're paid by the line of code you write, you can pass `--line-length` with a lower number. _African American_ will try to respect that.
 However, sometimes it won't be able to without breaking other rules.
 In those rare cases, auto-formatted code will exceed your allotted limit.